cgi-imazon/paper_frontiers/readme.md

-escrever sobre material suplementar de acurácia
+Reccomendations

+- adjust text for confusion matrix exemple in the material suplementar